How we’re investing massively in a green future

-- Octopus Electric Vehicles (OEV) are a whole company within the Octopus Energy Group family dedicated to making the choice to go electric easier and cheaper, spreading awareness through roadshows, sharing info about government subsidy schemes for businesses and individuals, and bundling innovative products (including our cheap charging OctopusGO tariff and a brand new roaming bundle, the Electric Juice Network).
+- Octopus Electric Vehicles (OEV) are a whole company within the Octopus Energy Group family dedicated to making the choice to go electric easier and cheaper, spreading awareness through roadshows, sharing info about government subsidy schemes for businesses and individuals, and bundling innovative products (including our cheap charging OctopusGO tariff and a brand new roaming bundle, the Electric Universe).

 - They’re also pioneering work in Vehicle to Grid charging, which helps EV drivers save even more money, and turns electric vehicles into an invaluable part of the smart, well balanced, green electrical grid of the future.
 Read about our Powerloop V2G trial, funded in part by Innovate UK.

 We’re also backed by Octopus Group – indeed, we’re a subsidiary of them – which means that we are an important part of their mission in renewables, and can equally be incredibly proud of their work as the Europe’s biggest investor in solar power.